 Time will tell.

 The last two hundred years have been more slide than ascent.
-Let’s see if the trend holds, or if the process averages out with a long, gradual upturn.
+Let’s see if the downtrend holds, or if the process averages out with a long, gradual upturn.

 One thing is certain.
 Any significant change for the better will come not from reading articles like these, boasting about one’s past, but from extensive reform and commitment to functional politics, sustainable economics, and empowering culture dynamics, including an improved personal and group psychology.